briandconnelly/ggplot2bdc/README.md

 ## theme_bdc_black

 `theme_bdc_black` is a clean theme that uses thin black panels on a white background.
 Legends are placed above.
+Facet labels are displayed as black text on a grey background.
 Subtle grid lines can be added to the panels with the `grid.x` and `grid.y` parameters.

 ```r